txm676/sars/README.md

 Example
 -------

-Basic usage of sars will result in using to types of functions:
+Basic usage of **sars** will result in using two types of functions:

 Fitting the power sar model (Arrhenius 1921) to the 'galapagos' data set